sayanarijit/viper/README.md

                         to the given handler
     hosts:task          [Hosts > hosts:task TASK > Runners] assign a task to
                         each host
-    hosts:run-task      [Hosts > hosts:run-task > Results] assign a task to
+    hosts:run-task      [Hosts > hosts:run-task TASK > Results] assign a task
-                        each host and run
+                        to each host and run
     hosts:run-task-then-pipe
                         [Hosts > hosts:run-task-then-pipe TASK HANDLER *ARGS >
                         ?] run the task on hosts and pipe the results to a